cortega8612/design-everyone/_posts/projects/2014-04-07-art-interventions.md

 - project
 title: "Art/design toolkit for collaborative explorations of public space"
 date: 2014-11-07
+header-image:
+project-image:
+tagline: <em>An open-ended inquiry to re-imagine the design process through arts and design research workshops, to create community engagements, identify common concerns and experiment with reflective interventions.</em>
+video-interview:
 ---

 A collection of strategies and tactics for: